willWallace-RIT/reg_compute/README.md

-an optimization and refactoring from an afml project https://github.com/willWallace-RIT/sfmlengine
+an optimization and refactoring and port to python from an afml project https://github.com/willWallace-RIT/sfmlengine

 # Region Conditioned Compute (RCC)